SherlockPsy/Life/01_SYSTEM_ARCHITECTURE.md

 - text-only
 - append-only
 - epistemically sealed
+- persistent across invocations
 - non-authoritative

 Private ledgers:
-- persist across invocations
-- are visible only to the owning Agent
 - may contain incorrect beliefs

-The system never reads private ledgers as truth.
+- may contain remembered misunderstandings
+- never override public evidence

 ---

-### 2. Interaction with Public Reality
+### 2. Access Constraints

 Private ledgers:
-- do not modify public evidence
-- do not influence retrieval directly
-- may influence future actions only through Agent rereading
+- are visible only to the owning Agent
+- are never accessed by other Agents
+- are never accessed by the World
+- are never merged with public reality

 ---